AllStarLink/ASL3/README.md

 apt -y install asl-update-node-list

 ```

-### Rpt.conf Template Explained
+### Systemd Install
+See the post install [README.md](https://github.com/AllStarLink/ASL3/tree/develop/post_install#systemd-files).

+# Asterisk Templates Explained

-The app_rpt configuration file now makes use of asterisk templates.
+The app_rpt configuration file now optionally makes use of asterisk templates.
 This is a new concept for app_rpt users.

 You will see the following in rpt.conf: